AmadeusRelay/AmadeusRelayFrontend/README.md

 await this.zeroEx.token.setProxyAllowanceAsync(order.makerTokenAddress, makerAddress, amount)
 ```

-You'll have to do the same command using the ZRX token address, because the fee is charged in ZRX, then you need to authorize this interaction as well.
+You'll have to do the same command using the ZRX token address, since the fee is charged in ZRX, then you need to authorize this interaction as well.

 #### STEP 7: POST order